ronanleflem/Angular-Financial-Project/README.md

 ## Additional Resources

 For more information on using the Angular CLI, including detailed command references, visit the [Angular CLI Overview and Command Reference](https://angular.dev/tools/cli) page.

+## Live page overlay

+The live monitoring page now embeds an OHLC viewer and a real-time signals list:

+- The chart requests data from `GET /marketdata/ohlcv/window` to draw the 50 candles leading to the selected entry and extends to the exit candle when `payload.exitTsUtc`/`payload.exitPrice` are present.
+- The signals table subscribes to the Server-Sent Events stream exposed at `/live/stream`.
+Each incoming trade is appended in real time (the UI keeps the latest 200 entries) and clicking a row reloads the OHLC window.
+- The view depends on the [`lightweight-charts`](https://github.com/tradingview/lightweight-charts) package for rendering candlesticks.